eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 There are two alternative ways for doing so:

 1. Setting the `HONO_REGISTRY_AMQP_KEY_STORE_PATH` and the `HONO_REGISTRY_AMQP_KEY_STORE_PASSWORD` variables in order to load the key & certificate from a password protected key store, or
 1. setting the `HONO_REGISTRY_AMQP_KEY_PATH` and `HONO_REGISTRY_AMQP_CERT_PATH` variables in order to load the key and certificate from two separate PEM files in PKCS8 format.

-When starting up, the server will bind a TLS secured socket to the default secure AMQP port 5671.
+When starting up, the server will bind a TLS secured socket to the default secure port (`5671` for AMQP and `8443` for HTTP).
 The port number can also be set explicitly using the `HONO_REGISTRY_AMQP_PORT` variable.

 The `HONO_REGISTRY_AMQP_BIND_ADDRESS` variable can be used to specify the network interface that the port should be exposed on.
-By default the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
+By default, the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
 Setting this variable to `0.0.0.0` will let the port being bound to **all** network interfaces (be careful not to expose the port unintentionally to the outside world).

 ### Insecure Port Only

 The secure port will mostly be required for production scenarios.
 However, it might be desirable to expose a non-TLS secured port instead, e.g. for testing purposes.
 In any case, the non-secure port needs to be explicitly enabled either by

 - explicitly setting `HONO_REGISTRY_AMQP_INSECURE_PORT` to a valid port number, or by
-- implicitly configuring the default AMQP port (5672) by simply setting `HONO_REGISTRY_AMQP_INSECURE_PORT_ENABLED` to `true`.
+- implicitly configuring the default port (`5672` for AMQP and `8080` for HTTP) to be used by setting `HONO_REGISTRY_AMQP_INSECURE_PORT_ENABLED` to `true`.

-The server issues a warning on the console if `HONO_REGISTRY_AMQP_INSECURE_PORT` is set to the default secure AMQP port (5671).
+The server issues a warning on the console if one of the insecure ports is set to the corresponding default secure port.

 The `HONO_REGISTRY_AMQP_INSECURE_PORT_BIND_ADDRESS` variable can be used to specify the network interface that the port should be exposed on.
-By default the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
+By default, the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
 This variable might be used to e.g. expose the non-TLS secured port on a local interface only, thus providing easy access from within the local network, while still requiring encrypted communication when accessed from the outside over public network infrastructure.

 Setting this variable to `0.0.0.0` will let the port being bound to **all** network interfaces (be careful not to expose the port unintentionally to the outside world).

 ### Dual Port